RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 3. In BMS Painter, you can click fields and move them by dragging.

-    For example, double-click the data field immediately following the text “User Id” and move it to a different position on the map.
+    For example, double-click the data field immediately following the text `User Id` and move it to a different position on the map.

 4. To add a field, click in the desired place in the window and start typing.
 5. To change a field's properties, right-click it and select **Properties**.